adamnfish/advent-of-scala/README.md

 The code itself is in the scala directory, laid out with a package for the solutions (`challenges`) that contains an Object for each day (e.g. `Day01`).

 The Advent of Code object handles the CLI program, and will load your puzzle input and run your solution.

+You can include tests for you solutions in the test source tree.
+A helper for loading test resource inputs is included in [TestHelpers](src/test/scala/advent2022/TestHelpers.scala).

+If you want to include any other library dependencies the [build.sbt](build.sbt) file includes a `libraryDependencies` configuration, which you can add to as needed.

 ## Testing your solution